TOP-BAR HIVE PLANS

 Yes, we do realize we could monetize these plans for our own profit...

 However, our overarching goal is instead to promote horizontal top-bar beekeeping as a sustainable option for most beekeepers around the world, and to make these plans available to people of all backgrounds and means, so that anyone, including those who would not otherwise have the means to access these plans or hives, still can start keeping bees in top-bar hives as easily and cheaply as possible.

 So we are making our plans accessible to all to remove friction to adoption!

 Because, like Les Crowder always says, together we rise...

-democratization of Natural, Easy Beekeeping as a source of pleasure or income.
+Whichever way you decide to help, we will be eternally grateful for your spontaneous support and will use it to continue our efforts of democratization of Natural, Easy Beekeeping as a source of pleasure or income.

 Because together, we can make the world a better place, for people of for bees.

 NOW IN INCHES AND METRIC!

 Use thicker wood for cheaper material costs, sturdier hive and better insulation